 I don’t know about you, but I’m pretty sick of being stuck indoors by now.
 So it’s no surprise that as the world starts to reopen, many people are taking every opportunity to get out of the house and do things again!
 But what that also means is that a lot of homes are now unoccupied for long periods of time again, which means burglars are starting to scope out new targets.
-So, just in case you’ve forgotten, we wanted to share with you some tips for keeping your home secure as the world reopens – even when you’re not in it.
+So, just in case you’ve forgotten, we wanted to share with you some tips for improving your home security as the world reopens – even when you’re not in the house.

 Set Your Alarm